danbev/learning-v8/notes/backingstore_issue.md

 }
 ```

+I'm still curious if this could be worked around using a virtual destructor
-I'm trying the following patch:
+and I'm trying the following patch:
 ```console
 diff --git a/include/v8-internal.h b/include/v8-internal.h
 index 06846d7005..8e71a04027 100644